Artistic director Lucie Boissinot

 First-year dancers Rosalie Boivin, Gabrielle Bouchard, Léa Boudreault, Julianna Bryson, Victor Burdet, Lily Burpee, Angélyk Delisle-Hevey, Ambre Dupuis, Jean-François Gilède, Tom Godefroid, Alice Jackson, Clodie Lambert, Rosalie Lamoureux, Sarah Manipou, Charlotte Mégardon, Manon Scialfa, Jules Talavera, Alex Turcotte, Anna Vauquier

 Pierre-Marc Ouellette lives in Montréal.
-He completed his training at École de danse contemporaine de Montreal (LADMMI) in 2005.
-From 2007 to 2017, he has performed with choreographer Danièle Desnoyers’ company Le Carré des Lombes.
-At the same time, he participated in the creation of several shows / performances – Ordinary Matter, Somatic Cocoons, Kaleidoscopic Dances – in collaboration with visual artist Manon De Pauw.
-He teaches movement and performance at École de Danse Contemporaine de Montreal, and as part of various workshops for professional dancers.
-His projects have received support from the The Canada Council for the Arts and Conseil des arts de Montréal.
-He holds a bachelor’s degree in Art History (UQAM, 2018) and is a candidate for the master’s degree for Concordia University.
-The excellence of his record earned him a financial support from SSHRC and FRQSC.
+He completed his training at École de danse contemporaine de Montréal (LADMMI) in 2005.
+From 2007 to 2017, he has performed with choreographer Danièle Desnoyers’s company Le Carré des Lombes.
+At the same time, he participated in the creation of several shows/performances – Ordinary Matter, Somatic Cocoons, Kaleidoscopic Dances – in collaboration with visual artist Manon De Pauw.
+He teaches movement and performance at École de danse contemporaine de Montréal and as part of various workshops for professional dancers.
+His projects have received support from the Canada Council for the Arts and Conseil des arts de Montréal.
+He holds a bachelor’s degree in Art History (UQAM, 2018) and is a candidate for the master’s degree from Concordia University.
+The excellence of his record earned him financial support from SSHRC and FRQSC.

-Since her graduation from École de danse contemporaine de Montréal in 2015, Stefania Skoryna has performed for Mélanie Demers (OFFTA, 2016), Pétrus / Jérémie Niel company (Théâtre de Quat’sous, 2019) and for Martin Messier (FTA, 2019).
-She also started choreographing and creating works for events at the Montreal Museum of Fine Arts, the Chalet du Mont-Royal, the Montreal Botanical Garden (AsTheyStrikeCollective), and Zoofest (2015-2018).
+Since graduating from École de danse contemporaine de Montréal in 2015, Stefania Skoryna has performed in works by Mélanie Demers (OFFTA, 2016), Jérémie Niel’s company Pétrus (Théâtre de Quat’sous, 2019), and Martin Messier (FTA, 2019).
+She also started choreographing and creating works for events at the Montreal Museum of Fine Arts, the Chalet du Mont-Royal, the Montréal Botanical Garden (AsTheyStrikeCollective), and Zoofest (2015-2018).
 Her fascination for the relationship between sound and movement leads her to collaborate with different composers (O. Alary, S. Perli, Y. Berthiaume, R. Camiolo, M. Daigneault) and ensembles (Paramirabo and Volte).
-Her pieces have been presented by Tangente, Dance Matters, Codes d’Accès and MUTEK.
+Her pieces have been presented by Tangente, Dance Matters, Codes d’accès, and MUTEK.
 Her involvement in the dance community plays a key role in her practice.
-In September 2020, she finished her tenth year of teaching dance, she sits on three boards of directors in performing arts, she organised a mentorship for the first year students at the EDCM.
+In 2020, she completed her tenth year of teaching dance.
+She sits on three boards of directors in the performing arts and she also organised a mentorship for the first-year students of EDCM.
 She also co-founded Nous Sommes L’Été, a summer movement laboratory in Montréal and Québec.